AthulNoobie/Whatsapp_Gemini_AI_Bot/README.md

+### ⚠️ Don't clone.
+It won't work in Local environment.
+Follow the steps in the video.

 # Whatsapp_Gemini_Bot
 **Get Google Gemini AI On WhatsApp, without port forwarding.
 An always online WhatsApp bot by creating a flask server on Vercel.**